 Rothesay Dive Site

 We are always looking for volunteers to help with our Recreation Committees and various other projects happening within the Township.
-If you are interested in helping your community, please contact Nicole Walker, the Community Development and Planning Coordinator for more information.
+If you are interested in helping your community, please contact the Public Works Department for more information.

 NOTE: Students who volunteer can put those hours towards their 40 hours of community involvement required to graduate high school!